codacy/codacy-eslint/README.md

       false // Add false for plugins not having .md files for all the patterns )
     ```
+    As well, in `src/eslintPlugins.ts` add two new entries
+    ```typescript
+    import { rules as xssRules } from "eslint-plugin-xss" // make sure this one matcher the correct name of the plugin
+    ```
+    and in the const plugins list
+    ```typescript
+      ["xss", xssRules] // the first value has to match the patterns's prefix
+    ```
 4. Generate documentation so it adds the new plugin documentation

 ## Generating documentation